Level crossings removal in Moreland

 - In addition, it is imperative the design of the Bell Street level crossing removal facilitates Council’s urban renewal plans for Coburg, which have been developed over many years.
 In particular, the project must bring forward and align with other long proposed State transport infrastructure investments in Coburg, including an enhanced and relocated bus interchange linking buses with the new Coburg Station design and widening of Bell Street to accommodate dedicated bus lanes through Coburg.
 It would be a huge missed opportunity for integrated transport planning and the renewal of Central Coburg if these State transport investments were not integrated with the Bell Street level crossing removal project.

-- Irrespective of which design, Council is asking that the State undertake the Bell and Moreland level crossing removals as a combined project and include removal of Munro St and Reynard Street crossings at the same time – removing four crossings instead of two.
+- Irrespective of which design, Council is asking that the State undertake the Bell and Moreland level crossing removals as a combined project and include removal of Munro Street and Reynard Street crossings at the same time – removing four crossings instead of two.

 - Finally Council is also seeking the State prioritise an additional eight level crossings through the Brunswick section of the Upfield line.